Federated Learning for Internet of Things: Applications, Challenges, and Opportunities: Applications

 \subsection{Metaverse and Virtual Reality}

-The metaverse is a hypothesized next generation of the internet, providing fully connected, immersive and engaging online 3D virtual experiences through conventional personal computing, as well as virtual and augmented reality devices \cite{Lee2021AllON}.
-In metaverse, users own their avatars and assets and can collaborate and interact with virtual objects and other participants.
-Metaverse could provide a new platform for business, socialization, entertainment, education, manufacture, and etc. The process towards building the metaverse will require further development of multiple emerging technologies including AI, IoT, AR/VR, edge/cloud compute, blockchain and 5G.
-To establish the convergence between physical and virtual world, it is essential to create the digital twins of the real objects, environments and assets.
-By processing data from IoT devices, digital twins could not only replicate the physical appearance and also reflect the real time information such performance and status changes from the physical world.
-Due to the increasing amount of collected data and data privacy concerns, FL as a distributed collaborative AI approach could further enhance the role of IoT in metaverse scenarios by leveraging the advantages mentioned in section II.
+The metaverse is a hypothesized next generation of the internet, providing fully connected, immersive, and engaging online 3D virtual experiences through conventional personal computing, as well as virtual and augmented reality devices.
+In metaverse, users own their avatars and can interact with virtual objects and other participants.
+One of the fundamental building blocks of the metaverse is the digital twins duplicated in virtual environment that reflect the real-time physical world status.
+The connection between the virtual and physical world is tied by the data collected from IoT devices.
+Federated learning is a promising solution to enable collaboration between edge and server for better global performance and also boost the security and privacy of the metaverse.
+For example, the eye tracking or motion tracking data collected by the wearables of millions of users can be trained in local devices and aggregated via an FL server.
+Hence, users can enjoy services in the metaverse without leaking their privacy.